This page may contain affiliate links. Learn More.

 My best tip is to always get the good ice.
-It costs a few cents more to run to sonic or some other place that sells crushed ice, but your party guests will enjoy it and that’s all that matters.
+It costs a few cents more to run to Sonic or some other place that sells crushed ice, but your party guests will enjoy it and that’s all that matters.

 I have seen some ladies get all elbows and rough when it comes to who is going to get the last cup of this yummy tea.
-They say it’s better than McDonald’s sweet tea which is all the rage in these parts.
+They say it’s better than McDonald’s sweet tea, which is all the rage in these parts.

 Isn’t it funny the things I seem to be the best at are the things I don’t want to eat or drink?
 (I don’t like bread either, but I make world-famous homemade bread!)

-Take 2 family size tea bags (I use Lipton, but you can use whatever you like).
+Here’s how I make it: Take 2 family size tea bags (I use Lipton, but you can use whatever you like).
 Get a saucepan with a few cups of water in it and bring it to a boil.
 Remove from heat and toss in the bags.
 Set the timer and let it steep for 4 minutes.
 Take out the bags and discard.
 I like to compost them.

-Dump it in a pretty 2-quart pitcher and while it’s still hot, dump in 2/3 C. raw sugar.
+Dump it in a pretty 2-quart pitcher and while it’s still hot, dump in 2/3 cup of raw sugar.
 That’s the only sugar I have in my house, so that’s what I use.
 I suspect it might be why everyone likes it so much, but I’ll never know.
 Stir until the sugar is completely dissolved.

 Of course, I always serve a nice big pitcher of water with crushed ice as a party drink.
 That’s what I like to drink, so I always want to make sure it’s an option for everyone.
 The crushed ice is what takes it from regular to party drink.

-I wanted to throw a cookie party and have a couple of fun non-alcoholic kids party drinks to go with it.
+I wanted to throw a cookie party and have a couple of party drinks for kids to go with it.
 There was some pumpkin puree in the freezer and I was trying to use it to make something super amazing.

 - ½ cup honey